The Taking Control of Goods regulations 2014 state which items may or may not be taken into control during enforcement.

 - A vehicle with a valid British Medical Association badge or other health emergency badge because it is being used for health emergency purposes

-Tools of the trade are defined as those items needed by the debtor to do their job or run their business, for example tools, books, vehicles etc. As previously, they may only be claimed if they are used solely by the debtor for their work, so a commercial van that is also used by their apprentice or spouse is available to be taken into control.
+Tools of the trade are defined as those items needed by the debtor to do their job or run their business, for example tools, books, vehicles etc. They may only be claimed if they are used solely by the debtor for their work, so a commercial van that is also used by their apprentice or spouse is available to be taken into control.

 Tools of the trade cannot be claimed by partnerships or limited companies.